saksham2001/saksham2001.github.io/_projects/20_project.md

 This is very much the beginning.
 The roadmap I am most excited about: running small on-device LLMs (Qwen, a small Llama, or Apple's Foundation Models) so the coach works with no API key and no network at all; generalizing the BLE layer to support other cheap rings beyond the `0x56ff` family; writing custom open firmware to unlock automatic workout detection and higher sampling rates; a multimodal coach with voice and image input; calorie and nutrition tracking; and surfacing exactly which tools the coach called for any given answer, so every response is fully auditable.

+## Use it

+Get your own ring from here: https://www.aliexpress.us/item/3256810466598469.html

+Use xcode to open the project, build and run it on your phone.

 ## Open source, and a call for contributions

 PulseLoop is open source.
 If you have a cheap `0x56ff` ring lying around, you can clone the repo, open it in Xcode, drop in your own OpenAI key, and run it on your phone for free.
 There is also a demo data mode so you can poke around the UI without any hardware at all.

 I built this because I think people should own their own health data and not pay a subscription to understand their own bodies, and a project like that is much better as a community than as one person's side project.
-Good places to start: sniff the protocol of a different cheap ring and help widen hardware support, wire up an on-device model so the coach runs with no API key, pick up a roadmap item in Swift, take on the custom firmware track, or just use it and file issues where the coach gets things wrong.
+There is a lot to do and a lot of it is fun.
+Some good places to start:

+- **You have a different cheap ring.** Sniff its protocol, send me captures, and let us widen hardware support.
+My [protocol notes and CLI](https://github.com/saksham2001/Smart-Ring-Protocol/) are a decent starting point for the reverse engineering side.
+- **You know on-device ML.** Help wire up a local model so the coach can run with no API key at all.
+- **You write Swift.** Pick up a roadmap item, improve the UI, or harden the BLE layer.
+- **You like firmware.** The custom firmware track is wide open.
+- **You just want to use it.** File issues, report bad sleep decodes, and tell me where the coach gets things wrong.
+That feedback is worth a lot.

 If any of this resonates, the code is on GitHub, and issues and pull requests are open.

-## Tech Stack

-- **SwiftUI + SwiftData**: native UI and on-device local persistence
-- **CoreBluetooth**: direct BLE link to the ring, custom 20-byte protocol decoder
-- **OpenAI Responses API**: the agentic coach loop, with a tool registry for retrieval, analysis, charts, memory, actions, and web search
-- **ActivityKit**: Live Activity and Dynamic Island for live workouts
-- **MapKit + CoreLocation**: GPS route recording and maps
+Star it, fork it, break it, and send me what you find.

 Sources:
 - Code: [github.com/saksham2001/PulseLoopIOS](https://github.com/saksham2001/PulseLoopIOS)